 Acceptance and kind words from her community were replaced with rejection and accusations.
 People said it was her fault she contracted leprosy, and over time, that lie took hold of her heart.
 Guilt and hopelessness consumed her, and she began wondering why she should endure life.

 In her hopelessness, Sakshi tied a noose to hang herself.

 Although Sakshi’s story does not end here, many leprosy patients’ stories end on a tragic note of despair.
 Whether they choose to end their lives or plod through the rest of their days alone and abandoned, the moment they discover leprosy in their body is the moment society defines them by their disease—not by their value as human beings.

-In 2007, Gospel for Asia-supported workers began ministering among leprosy patients with an aim to change that definition.
+In 2007, GFA World-supported workers began ministering among leprosy patients with an aim to change that definition.

 “We thought we would name the ministry differently,” says Pastor Tarik, who helped start the leprosy ministry, “where they won’t have to remember their sickness or feel the stigma of it.
 So while praying and discussing, we thought, ‘Let us call them “friends” because they have been created in the image of God, like us.
 It is only the sickness that keeps them different, but let us not make that a barrier.
 Let us accept them as friends.’ ”

 And so, Reaching Friends Ministry began.
 What started in 2007 as a handful of men and women pursuing opportunities to care for outcasts of society has since expanded to minster to patients in 44 leprosy colonies.
 Each colony is home to as many as 5,000 patients.
 Through this ministry, thousands of hurting hearts have found a glimmer of love and hope to cling to.